XDC-Community/docs/get-started/dev-environment/remix.md

 ![deploy_ico](https://user-images.githubusercontent.com/102393474/196577874-c07aaeb6-1796-41bd-8717-8b293c0c83ee.png)

-Now lets take a look at `Deploy & run transactions` window.
+Now lets take a look at `Deploy & run transactions` panel.
 First is `Environment` menu.
 XinFin Remix provides for options for connecting to a blockchain:

 - `Javascript VM`: For connecting to a local browser-based blockchain node started by XinFin Remix.
 On each reload XinFin will create new blockchain instance and **the old one will be deleted**.
 - `Injected Web3`: For connecting XinFin Remix to an injected web3 provider.
 The most common injected provider is `Metamask` and `XDCPay`.